Donate Us

 The entrepreneurs’ network has been one of the highlights of WHP’s operations so far.
 It has gone through many phases and is now poised to enter a new phase that underlines achieving long-term sustainability without external support.

 The entrepreneurs, who are local inhabitants fully attuned with the social, financial and religious norms of their community, bore the full investment to join the network.
 Branded and promoted as ‘Sky Centres’, the providers were able to screen patients and to facilitate real time consultations.
 The skills needed at the village end were minimal and the solutions were aligned with the weak 2G coverage available in the interiors at that time.
 (Refer to the ‘Technology’ section for more details.)
-Since the rapid expansion of 3G and 4G even into rural areas, better connectivity allows for the addition of many new features.
+Since the rapid expansion of technology even into rural areas, better connectivity allows for the addition of many new features.

 Creation of such a network was extremely labour intensive.
 WHP’s teams visited each village to select entrepreneurs on the basis of pre-fixed criteria, which includes location and their standing in the community.
 Each entrepreneur, almost always a man, was trained with a woman member of the family.
 This sensitised the network to gender needs and expanded the range of services.
 Each client was registered under a unique identifying number with vital demographic details.
 All records in this system were stored in the internet cloud making referral to higher centres and retrievals possible.
 The system can also map the morbidities to generate spatial epidemiological data.